Ken Ring (writer): Predicting weather

 Ring is known for attempting to predict weather and authors books on "how the moon affects the weather", which include an almanac each year for New Zealand (since 1999), Australia (since 2006) and Ireland (since 2010).
 He believes that the cycle of weather follows a lunar pattern and can be used to predict weather many years in advance.
 The supposed lunar cycle that Ring uses is stated to occur every 9 years, though no such lunar cycle actually exists in reality, while the solar cycle repeats at 11-year intervals and by assessing the two Ring believes that the weather recycles through a 355-day cycle, a 19-year cycle, and a 36-year cycle.
 According to his website it is not an exact science - it has been shown to not follow any scientific methodology.
 When questioned about the proven inaccuracies in his predictions, Ring has claimed that his rainfall predictions can be out by 24 hours and a radius of 50 to 60 mi.
-On the 1st of February 2023 he extended the amount of time that his predictions could be out to 168 hours (1 Week) in a comment on is Facebook Page.
+On 1 February 2023 he extended the amount of time that his predictions could be out to 168 hours (1 Week) in a comment on his Facebook Page.

 His New Zealand almanac covers 64 towns.
 He also writes columns for farming and fishing publications and is an on-call weather reporter for Channel 7's Today Tonight show.
 He says he has provided forecasts for specific events including the Melbourne Cup, Ellerslie Flower Show and the Auckland Santa Parade.
 Ring speaks at various business and media events and has produced long range weather predictions for the Gisborne City Council through to 2020.